 Best Buddies Indiana – Dedicated to enhancing the lives of people with intellectual disabilities by providing opportunities for one-to-one friendships and integrated employment.

-Brain Injury Association of Indiana – Dedicated to creating a better future by reducing the incidence and effects of brain injury through public and professional education, advocacy and support, and by facilitating inter-agency commitment and collaboration.
+Brain Injury Association of Indiana – Dedicated to reducing the incidence and impact of brain injury through education, advocacy, support, prevention and by facilitating inter-agency commitment and collaboration.

-Council for Exceptional Children (CEC) – CEC is the largest international professional organization dedicated to improving the educational success of individuals with disabilities and/or gifts and talents.
-CEC advocates for appropriate governmental policies, sets professional standards, provides professional development, advocates for individuals with exceptionalities, and helps professionals obtain conditions and resources necessary for effective professional practice.
+Council for Exceptional Children (CEC) – Dedicated to improving the educational success of individuals with disabilities and/or gifts and talents.

 - Down Syndrome Indiana